Darren-B312/Graph-Theory-Project/overview.md

 A regular expression, or regex for short, is an expression which describes a pattern of characters.
 The concept arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language [1].
 On first inspection, one might think this is not a particularly useful concept, however, think back to the last time you used “ctrl+f” in a web browser to quickly find a specific word or phrase in wall of text, or when you used the “find & replace” function of a word processing program to, in one fell swoop, fix your incorrect spelling of a word throughout the document.
 Beyond this, regular expressions are used in search engines and lexical analysis [1].
 For a programmer, regular expressions are an incredibly useful idea when it comes to automating tasks, and overall timesaving.

 ## Run <a name="run"/>
-To use my code, you will need python3 and git installed on your machine.
+To use my code, you will need python and git installed on your machine.
 To do this will need to use the sudo (superuser do) command and the apt (Advanced Package Tool).
 Type the following commands into the terminal:

     $ sudo apt-get install git
     $ sudo apt-get install python